WendyShi001/TAD_Final_Project/README.md

-# US Media coverage of China: A Comparative Study with Keyword-Assisted Topic Model
+# US Media Coverage of China: A Comparative Study with Keyword-Assisted Topic Model

 Wendy Shi